Graphical representation of sparse matrices

 plot_size = (16cm, 12cm), title="Профиль крыла и закрылков" )

-The function spy allows you to visualise the non-zero elements of a matrix, which is particularly useful for analysing the structure of sparse matrices. spy(A) displays the structure of the non-zero elements of matrix A.
+Function spy It allows you to visualize nonzero matrix elements, which is especially useful for analyzing the structure of sparse matrices. spy(A) displays the structure of the nonzero elements of the matrix A.

 spy( A, c="deepskyblue",